 Cavity treatments will depend on the severity of a patient’s cavity.
 For mild cavities, a filling is typically employed.

-Sometimes, however, when dental decay has reached a tooth’s roots, a root canal may be necessary.
-Also known as endodontic therapy, a root canal involves completely removing and cleaning out the inner tooth, including the pulp, in an effort to save the tooth.
+However, a root canal may be necessary when dental decay has reached a tooth’s roots.
+Also known as endodontic therapy, a root canal involves completely removing and cleaning the inner tooth, including the pulp, to save the tooth.

-When a tooth is beyond rescue, we will recommend a complete dental extraction in which the diseased tooth is removed and usually replaced with either a dental implant or another type of dental prosthetic.
+When a tooth is beyond rescue, we will recommend a complete dental extraction.
+The diseased tooth is removed and usually replaced with either a dental implant or another dental prosthetic.
 The good news is there are plenty of solutions.